 Rehoming Your Pet?

-Animal shelters should be the last places of resort for dogs and cats – even the best of shelters can’t compare to a loving home.
+Animal shelters should be the place of last resort for dogs and cats – even the best of shelters can’t compare to a loving home.

 Although our vision is to save every healthy and behaviorally sound companion animal, this is a challenge since all animals are accepted from our jurisdiction regardless of health, age, or behavior.
 There are many community animals that may need shelter more than one that has a home already.